On this page

 Professor Kate Auty - Chair

-Kate is a professorial fellow at the University of Melbourne, a director of the Urban Climate Change Research Network's Oceania Hub, and a member of the writing team with Future Earth Australia and the Australian Academy of Science.
+Kate is a Professorial Fellow at the University of Melbourne, a Director of the Urban Climate Change Research Network’s Oceania Hub.
+She was recently appointed Co-Chair of the Open Government Forum (Civil Society), Open Government Partnership.

 Greg Tweedly – Deputy Chair